Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Cascaded Ranking Models.md

 # Cascade Ranking Models

+>Given a query $q$ (context) and a set of documents $D$ (items),
+>the goal is to **order** elements of $D$ such that the resulting ranked list maximizes a user satisfaction metric $Q$ (criteria).

+Except the subjective criteria, we can take advantage of NLP to unserstand the query and documnets and apply big data technology to process so many documents.

 [A cascaded ranking architecture turns ranking into a pipeline of multiple stages, and has been shown to be a powerful approach to balancing efficiency and effectiveness trade-offs in large-scale search systems.](https://culpepper.io/publications/gcbc19-wsdm.pd)

 [Our core idea is to consider the ranking problem as a "cascade", where ranking is broken into a finite number of distinct stages.
 Each stage considers successively richer and more complex features, but over successively smaller candidate document sets.
 The intuition is that although complex features are more time-consuming to compute, the additional overhead is offset by examining fewer documents.
 In other words, the cascade model views retrieval as a multi-stage progressive refinement problem, where each stage balances the cost of exploiting various features with the potential gain in terms of better results.
 We have explored this notion in the context of linear models and tree-based models.](http://lintool.github.io/NSF-projects/IIS-1144034/)